 Walk along - expect the floor to stay still.
 Get onto an escalator, expect it to move thus and so.
 Turn an object over in your hand: expect it to appear thus and so.
 Self usually rapidly and automatically adjust to various environmental changes.

 Selfhood and perceived object are two correlative moments in perception.
-What belongs to whom - this is what must be divvied up by the intentional arc which subtends and (at the 'chiasm') divides the two subject and object poles: I've moved further away?
-Or: it's got smaller / moved away?
+What belongs to whom - this is what must be divvied up by the intentional arc which subtends and (at the 'chiasm') divides the two subject and object poles: e.g. is it that I've moved further away?
+Or that: it's got smaller / moved away?

 Spinning: spin around a lot - then stop - the world appears to spin.
 You've set up certain expectations of self/world movement in your lived body.
 These expectations are not visually met with (because you stopped spinning).
 They're not immediately relinquished/cancelled.
-So then, instead, the world appears to move.
+So then, instead, the world appears to move in opposite direction.
 In intoxication we have the same difficulty.
 Expectation and world are not so tightly coupled.
 Maximal grip is degraded.

 Jewellery removed: take off a watch or bracelet before swimming or before doing the washing up.
-Normally you don't feel it.
+Normally you don't feel it there.
 But now you feel an anti-bracelet around your wrist!

 Sensory deprivation: nothing to entrain the web of anticipations; nothing to cancel them (no staircase fully visible where a person would otherwise occlude it).
 Hallucinations spring up from fleeting unrelinquished sensory anticipations.